top of page

 9. Ignoring Liaison Rules — The Flow of French

-The Problem: French connects sounds between words through liaison (linking) and enchaînement.
+French connects sounds between words through liaison (linking) and enchaînement.
 When English speakers skip these connections, their speech sounds choppy, word-by-word, and distinctly non-native.

 What is liaison?
 Liaison is when a normally silent final consonant is pronounced because the next word begins with a vowel sound.